-Appeal Process
+C. Appeal Process

-Within five (5) business days from the date the Board votes to accept a recommendation regarding change in attendance area(s) decision, any interested parent/resident may appeal, in writing, by a timely notice to the President of the Board.
-The parent/resident shall state in writing, specific objections to the Board's decision and the basis for such objections.
-The Board shall within five (5) business days of said written objection, respond in writing to such objections.
-Any further right to appeal will be to the State Board of Education as provided by §4-205(c) of the Education Article.
+- 1. Within five (5) business days from the date the Board of Education votes to accept a recommendation regarding a change in attendance area(s), any interested parent/legal guardian may appeal, in writing, to the President of the Board. - 2 The parent/legal guardian shall state in writing specific objections to the Board of Education's decision and the basis for such objections. - 3.
+The Board of Education shall acknowledge in writing to the parent/legal guardian within five (5) business days its receipt of the written objection.
+The response will set forth the timeline in which the Board will consider the objection. - 4.
+The Board of Education will consider and rule on a written objection at a public business meeting. - 5.
+Any further right to appeal the Board of Education's decision will be to the State Board of Education as provided by §4-205(c) of the Education Article, Annotated Code of Maryland.